posativ/acrylamid/docs/usage.rst

 ----------------------

 You'll find all your theme files inside the (wait for it) theme directory.
 Most variables are explained in :doc:`templating` and :doc:`views`.
-Of you want to contribute your theme read :doc:`theming` first.
+If you want to contribute your theme read :doc:`theming` first.

 ::